OceanDataTools/openrvdas/server/README.md

          --host_id knud.host -v
 ```
    Note that this LoggerRunner is identifies its host as "knud.host";
-   if you look at test/configs/sample_cruise.json, you'll notice that
+   if you look at test/configs/sample_cruise.yaml, you'll notice that
-   the configs for the "knud" logger have a host restriction of
+   the logger definition for the "knud" logger has a host restriction of
    "knud.host", meaning that our LoggerManager should try to dispatch
-   those configs to this LoggerRunner.
+   knud logger configs to this LoggerRunner.

 3. The sample cruise that we're going to load and run is configured to
    read from simulated serial ports.
 To create those simulated ports
    and start feeding data to them, use a third terminal window to run:
 ```
-    logger/utils/simulate_serial.py --config test/serial_sim.json -v
+    logger/utils/simulate_serial.py --config test/serial_sim.yaml -v
 ```
 4. Finally, we'd like to be able to easily glimpse the data that the
    loggers are producing.
 The sample cruise configuration tells the